ashfiqunmustari/local-rag-chatbot/README.md

 # Local RAG Chatbot

-A local AI chatbot that can answer questions from personal documents using Retrieval-Augmented Generation (RAG)
+A local AI chatbot that can answer questions from personal documents using Retrieval-Augmented Generation (RAG).
+It can work as secure offline AI assistant that answers business FAQs and retrieves key insights like policies, reports, or technical information from internal documents.

 ## Features